linguistsherry/linguistsherry.github.io/_pages/about.md

 ---

-My name is Sherry Yong Chen, and I currently work as a Knowledge Engineer at Amazon Alexa AI - Information.
+My name is Sherry Yong Chen, and I currently work as a Technical Program Manager at Amazon Artificial General Intelligence.
 In 2022, I completed my PhD in Linguistics from MIT, specializing in language processing and child language acquisition.
 I have experience in technical product management and data analyses for language products.

 As a language scientist
 ======